Designer Maria Cutajar at Malta Fashion Week 2019

 Local designer Maria Cutajar has once again showcased her work at this year’s Malta fashion week and reminded her audience of what the art of fashion is all about.

-This year’s Malta Fashion Week and Awards is sponsored by Land Rover, Jaguar (Muscat Motors), supported by Fashion TV Gaming Group.
-Malta Fashion Awards is sponsored by Coca Cola and supported by MedAsia Cabs.
-This season’s fashion week sponsors are Aldo, AirMalta, Malta Tourism Authority, Keune, Hilton and Fashion Vodka.
+This year’s Malta Fashion Week and Awards are sponsored by Land Rover, Jaguar (Muscat Motors), supported by Fashion TV Gaming Group.
+Malta Fashion Awards is sponsored by Coca-Cola and supported by MedAsia Cabs.
+This season’s fashion week sponsors are Aldo, AirMalta, Malta Tourism Authority, Keune, Hilton, and Fashion Vodka.
 Local designers are supported by the Creative Partnership Agreement and International designers are supported by the Valletta Cultural agency.

 It is no secret that I am a big fan of Maria Cutajar’s work.
 From the very first time I saw her designs, I was hooked.
 The emotions cooled off and last year, during Malta fashion week, I viewed her show with a clear mind.
 She once again wowed her audience to tears (literally).
 This year was extra special for me, as Maria Cutajar had created an outfit just for me, which I proudly wore to her fashion show at MFWA 2019.